roblevay/T2764/Lab9AgentSecurity.md

 1. Connect to SSMS using login `AgentOperator`.
 2. Verify that you can create, view. start and stop all jobs
+3. Try to modify the job `TestJob_AgentUser`.
+This should not work
+4. Try to delete  the job `TestJob_AgentUser`.
+This should not work

 - ✅ Same as AgentReader
 - ✅ Can also **enable/disable or start/stop jobs** owned by others
+  - ❌ Cannot modify or delete jobs they do not own
+-

 ---